HBClab/NiBetaSeries/docs/workflows.rst

         smoothing_kernel=None)

-The general workflow for a participant models the beta series for each trial type for each BOLD file associated with the participant.
+The general workflow for a participant models the beta series for each trial type for each BOLD file associated with the participants.
-Then betas within an atlas parcel are averaged together.
+Those beta series images are output for the user. if ``atlas_img`` and ``atlas_lut`` are defined, then betas within an atlas parcel are averaged together.
-This occurs as many times as there are trials for that particular trial type, resulting in a pseudo-time series (i.e., each point in "time" represents an occurrence of that trial).
-All the pseudo-time series within a trial type are correlated with each other, resulting in a final correlation (adjacency) matrix for each trial type.
+All the parcels are correlated with each other for each trial type, resulting in a final correlation (adjacency) matrix for each trial type.

 BetaSeries Workflow